pakozm/lua-oop-iter/README.md

-lua-oop-iter
+Lua OOP-Iter
 ============

 Lua implementation of object oriented programming with enhanced iterator class.
 It is extracted from APRIL-ANN toolkit.